 - Economic Development for a Growing Economy (EDGE) Tax Credit

 - Industrial Development Grant Fund (IDGF)

 - R&D Tax Credit

 - Capital Access Program

-Tax abatement is offered by the local governmental taxing unit on real estate and equipment.
-Real estate can qualify for a three year, seven year or ten-year abatement on new buildings and improvements or increases in assessed value on remodeled or renovated structures.
-Land does not qualify.
-Manufacturing equipment (new to the State of Indiana) can qualify for a deduction from assessed value over a ten-year period.
+Tax abatement is offered by local governmental taxing units on both real estate and equipment.
+Real estate can qualify for up to ten years of tax abatement.
+New buildings and improvements on existing structures may also receive tax abatement on resulting increases in assessed value.
+Land does not qualify for tax abatement in Indiana.
+Manufacturing equipment (new to the state of Indiana) can qualify for tax abatement.
+The number of years can vary but generally range from three, five, or ten years.
 Equipment not used in direct production, such as office equipment, does not qualify.

-Local governing bodies may now grant a 1 or 2-year tax abatement on a commercial or industrial building if a building has been vacant for at least one year and taxpayer is going to lease or occupy the building.
+Local governing bodies may now grant a 1- or 2-year tax abatement on a commercial or industrial building if the building has been vacant for at least one year and the taxpayer is going to lease or occupy the building.
 The general abatement procedural rules and filing requirements apply.
-The taxes are abated as follows: Year 1: 100% of the assessed value of the building or portion of the building being occupied by the owner or tenant Year 2: 50% of the assessed value
+The taxes are abated as follows: Year 1: 100% of the assessed value of the building or portion of the building being occupied by the owner or tenant.
+Year 2: 50% of the assessed value.

-Local governing body may now grant tax abatement for equipment that was previously used in Indiana.
+Local governing bodies may now grant tax abatement for equipment that was previously used in Indiana.
 The equipment must be acquired in an arm’s length transaction with an unaffiliated party.